 The Athletic Department is a unit of a state governmental body.
 The Board of Regents of the University of Wisconsin System and Athletic Department, as a unit of this state agency, cannot be sued because they have governmental immunity.
-Claims arising out of employment or agency (excluding employment discrimination claims) must be brought against state employees or agents individually under § 895.46, Wis.
-Stats.
+Claims arising out of employment or agency (excluding employment discrimination claims) must be brought against state employees or agents individually under § 895.46 of the Wisconsin Statutes.